 (A) a psychologist;

-(B) a person who deals in goods and services which are uniquely related to the practice of psychology; or
+(B) a person who deals in goods and services that are uniquely related to the practice of psychology; or

-(C) a person who has invested anything of value in a business which provides psychological services.
+(C) a person who has invested anything of value in a business that provides psychological services.

 (9) "Institution of higher education" means a university, professional school, or other institution of higher learning that: